platformatic/fgh/README.md

 - Map Values (`map_values(f)`): Applies filter `f` to each value, taking only the first result for each input value
 - Select (`select(f)`): Produces its input unchanged if `f` returns true, and produces no output otherwise

+### String Functions
+- Tostring (`tostring`): Converts values to strings.
+Strings are left unchanged, while all other values are JSON-encoded.

 ## Array Return API

 All FGH query functions (both `compile()` and `query()`) always return an array of results, even for single values.
 This ensures consistency when handling query results and makes it easier to work with operations that may produce multiple values.